hpmicro/hpm_sdk/docs/en/sdk/samples/tinyusb/host/msc_udisk/README.md

 ## Overview

-This  example project shows access to a U disk
+This example project shows access to a U disk (Filesystem format: FAT).

 - A usb host from MCU reads out all of folders and files in the root path of a U disk, and the test result of writing a test file will be output.